pmcelhaney/counterfact/README.md

 ## What People Are Saying about Counteract

-**Steve Jobs**: "Counterfact is more than just a mock server; it's a paradigm shift in how we develop, test, and deploy web applications."
+**Steve Jobs**: "Counterfact is more than just a mock server; it's a paradigm shift in how we develop, test, and deploy web and mobile apps."

 **Amelia Earhart:** "The most effective way to do it, is to do it.
 Counterfact embodies this spirit, propelling front-end development forward with action and ease."